-Shannon (second from left) is our most recent graduate.
-She is originally from southern California, but feels much more like a native northern Californian, having completed her undergraduate and medical school education at UC Davis.
+Shannon (second from left) is originally from southern California, but feels much more like a native northern Californian, having completed her undergraduate and medical school education at UC Davis.
 During medical school she helped to create a medical screening clinic for homeless individuals, which is now our very own Willow Clinic, a UC Davis student-run clinic staffed largely by combined faculty.
 She has a strong interest in obstetrics and women’s mental health and during residency started C.O.N.N.E.C.T.E.D. a group visit clinic for ante- and postpartum women with mood disorders.
 This year, Shannon became the first Community Primary Care Integration Fellow sponsored by the UC Davis Center for Reducing Healthcare Disparities.
 As a fellow, she is working to integrate primary care and mental health at a local community health center while continuing her work at C.O.N.N.E.C.T.E.D and honing her surgical obstetric skills.
 In her free time, Shannon can be found riding her bike, playing with her pet conure "Brian," or spending time with her many family members and friends participating in an endless procession of birthday parties, weddings, school events, and baptisms.

 Jaesu Han, M.D.